meagle/twitter-io/Readme.md

 ### Twitter Keys

-If you are going to try this out for yourself then you will need to get a developer Twitter account so you can add your consumer and access token keys.
+If you are going to try this out for yourself then you will need to get a developer Twitter account so you can add your consumer  keys.
 You can generate these on Twitter's developer site here: [dev.twitter.com](https://dev.twitter.com/) and create a new application

 ### NPM Modules